serbouty/cs50x/README.md

 Introduction to computer science from Harvard University.

-Available for free as an open course, these lectures provide an overview of common concepts used in programming.
-The focus here is mainly on data structures and algorithms, with an emphasis on memory usage and efficiency.

 ## Week 0 - Scratch

 Computer Science.
 Computational Thinking.
 Problem Solving: Inputs, Outputs.